sandygk/texed/readme.md

 # texed

-*texed* is a terminal text editor inspired by vim and kakoune
+*texed* is a terminal text editor inspired by vim and kakoune written in go using the tcell library.